shohne/CarND-Behavioral-Cloning/README.md

 * **README.md**;
 * [**report.md**](report.md).

-Train and Implementation Details
+Training and Implementation Details
 ---
-To know how [model.h5](model.h5) was trained and implementation details, please visit [report](report.md).
+For more details on tranining and implementation of [model.h5](model.h5), please visit [report](report.md).